dchiquito/girder-4-pyppeteer-test/docs/github_action.md

 You can also look at the [test app's workflow](https://github.com/girder/girder-pytest-pyppeteer/blob/main/.github/workflows/example-integration-tests.yml) to see an example that is actually running in the wild.

 ## Configuration
-The following (hopefully self-explanatory) inputs are available to the Action:
+The following inputs are available to the Action:

 <!-- Disgusting, but required to keep the column width from shrinking into illegibility -->
 Input&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Example Value&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Description